uml-robotics/uml_hri_nerve_armada_workstation/README.md

   - The following robot grippers are supported: `robotiq_2f_85`, `robotiq_2f_140`
   - At the NERVE Center, our physical model is the `tm700` with `eih` and no gripper

-5. kuka package
+5. kuka package - WIP
   - TODO:
+  1. create moveit config packages for arms with multiple grippers
+  2. create descriptions for robot with gripper, joint_limits, workstation, ets.
+  3. update usage instructions here

-6. yaskawa motoman package
+6. yaskawa motoman package - WIP
   - TODO:
+  1. create moveit config packages for arms with multiple grippers
+  2. create descriptions for robot with gripper, joint_limits, workstation, ets.
+  3. update usage instructions here